-3 Ibid, pp. 4-5.
+&lt;sup>3 Ibid, pp. 4-5.

-4 Ibid, p.
+Ibid, p.
 5.

-5 Ibid, Appendix A.
+Ibid, Appendix A.

-7 Clause 6.6.3(a) of the Rules.
+Clause 6.6.3(a) of the Rules.

-- the extent the DNSP is able to offer efficient pricing structures; - the possible interaction between a DMIS and other incentive schemes; and - the willingness of the customer or end user to pay for increases in costs resulting from implementation of the scheme.8
+- the extent the DNSP is able to offer efficient pricing structures; - the possible interaction between a DMIS and other incentive schemes; and - the willingness of the customer or end user to pay for increases in costs resulting from implementation of the scheme.

-To date, the AER has implemented a DMIS as part of the revenue determinations of all the DNSPs in New South Wales, Australian Capital Territory, Queensland, South Australia, Victoria and Tasmania.
+To date, the AER has implemented a DMIS as part of the electricity distribution price review decisions of all the DNSPs in New South Wales, Australian Capital Territory, Queensland, South Australia, Victoria and Tasmania.

-Different DMIS apply in different jurisdictions primarily because of the AER's decision to continue similar schemes established previously in each jurisdiction for the first round of its revenue determinations.
+Different DMIS apply in different jurisdictions primarily because of the AER's decision to continue similar schemes established previously by jurisdictional regulators for the first round of its revenue determinations.
 However, the AER's schemes are generally divided in two parts.

 The first part provides a Demand Management Innovation Allowance (DMIA) for expenditure on non-network alternatives in each year of the regulatory control period.
-The DMIA is provided up front at the time of the revenue determination and the expenditure is monitored and reported on ex post against approval criteria established in the scheme.
+The DMIA is provided up front at the time of the electricity distribution price review decision and the expenditure is monitored and reported ex post against approval criteria established in the scheme.
 Any unspent or unapproved allowance is returned to customers in the following regulatory control period.